DataDog/documentation/content/en/service_management/app_builder/expressions.md

   text: "Components"
 ---

 You can use JavaScript (JS) expressions anywhere in App Builder to create custom interactions between the different parts of your app.
+As you type an expression, App Builder offers autocomplete suggestions based on the existing queries and components in your app.
+Click on an autocomplete suggestion to use it in your expression, or use the arrow keys on your keyboard and make a selection with the Enter key.

 Some fields, like the [post-query transformation][1], display a code editor by default and accept plain JS.
 In all other fields, enclose your JS expressions in `${}`.
-For example, to interpolate the values of two text input components named `textInput0` and `textInput1` into the **Content** property of a text component (and add an exclamation mark), use the expression `${textInput0?.value} ${textInput1?.value}!`.
+For example, to interpolate the values of two text input components named `textInput0` and `textInput1` into the **Content** property of a text component (and add an exclamation mark), use the expression `${textInput0.value} ${textInput1.value}!`.

 {{< img src="service_management/app_builder/interpolation.png" alt="The text component fills with the words 'Hello' and 'World', each interpolated from a text input component value" style="width:100%;" >}}

 App Builder accepts standard vanilla JavaScript syntax, however:
 - The result of the expression must match the result expected by the component or query property.
 For example, the text component's **Is Visible** property expects a Boolean.
 To find out what type of data a component property expects, see [View component properties](#view-component-properties).
 - Your code has read-only access to the app state, but App Builder executes the code in a sandboxed environment with no access to the Document Object Model (DOM) or browser APIs.
-- Expressions default to using the [optional chaining operator][2] (`?.`) to prevent the app from throwing an error on an `undefined` or `null` value.

 ## View component properties